-In order to investigate effects of different logging intensities on the succession of a forest in the northeastern Amazon basin in French Guiana (Paracou), we applied the forest growth model FORMIND including a management module, which was developed especially for tropical forests (Fischer et al., 2016; Kammesheidt et al., 2002).
+In order to investigate effects of different logging intensities on the succession of a forest in the northeastern Amazon basin in French Guiana (Paracou), we applied the forest growth model FORMIND including a management module (Fischer et al., 2016; Kammesheidt et al., 2002).
 The Paracou test site is located in a forest area (so-called Domaine Forestier Permanent), which covers 2.4 106ha and is managed by the National Forest Service NFS of French Guiana (Gourlet-Fleury et al., 2004; CIRAD, 2016).
-About 45% of the country's production forest areas have been certified for environmentally friendly land use according to PEFC (Kurier, 2000; PEFC International, 2017) since 2013, but are not yet FSC certified.
+About 45% of the country's production forest areas have been certified according to PEFC (Kurier, 2000; PEFC International, 2017) since 2013, but are not yet FSC certified.
 When the Paracou test site was built in 1982, the main focus was on wood and its sustainable renewal (CIRAD, 2016).
 The available forest inventory data from Paracou provide an excellent basis for the parameterization of forest models.
-A good example of this is the fact that forest models can assess the long-term effects of current management actions and thus contribute to the decision-making process.
+Forest models can be used to assess the long-term effects of current management actions (Huth et al., 2004) and thus contribute to the decision-making process (De Sy et al., 2015).
 Complex interrelationships between ecosystem functions and management intensity can thus be revealed.
 In this context, we answer the following four research questions in this study:

-Is it possible to develop a consistent parameterization for Paracou so that biomass dynamics can be reproduced by the model for both primary forest and selectively logged forest?
+Is it possible to reproduce the dynamics of a selectively logged forest by individual-based forest modeling?

-How do different management intensities (dbh of lower cutting threshold) affect the ecosystem functions of the forest (biomass balance, gross primary production)?
+How do different management intensities (DBH of lower cutting threshold) affect the ecosystem functions of the forest (biomass balance, gross primary production)?

+How long does the recovery of the forest’s ecosystem functions take regarding different logging intensities?

 How does the relationship between the forest’s productivity and biomass balance change after selective logging?

-How long does the recovery of the forest’s ecosystem functions take regarding different management intensities in the case of selective logging?

 We proceeded methodically as follows:

 Firstly, the FORMIND forest model was parameterized for the Paracou test site in French Guiana on the basis of forest inventory data.
 These were recorded over 32 years on plots covering a total of 62.5 hectares of primary forest.
-Secondly, we have analyzed different logging scenarios for a simulation experiment that allowed us to compare the influence of disturbance of different intensities caused by selective logging.
-Both the forest stand structure and growth dynamics for the location were taken into account in the model parameterization.
-Subsequently, the simulation results of one of those logging scenarios were compared with another set of field measurements of Paracou (records over 32a on 18.75ha).
-Finally, different forest attributes were iteratively computed for each logging scenario by the forest model for a longer period of time, which were not yet available as field measurement data at different scales (gross primary production, aboveground biomass, leaf area index, Shannon diversity index).
+Secondly, we have analyzed different logging scenarios in simulation experiments.
+The simulation results of one of those logging scenarios were compared with field measurements of Paracou (records over 32a on 18.75ha).
+Finally, different forest attributes (gross primary production, aboveground biomass, leaf area index, Shannon diversity index) were extrapolated for each logging scenario.

 Methods